kristinemlarson/gnssrefl/tests/use_cases/use_mchn.md

 More information on mchn can be obtained from the [GNSS-IR Web App](https://gnss-reflections.org/fancy6?example=mchn). where mchn is one of the test cases.
-Note that the app will be analyzing data in real-time, so please wait 5-10 seconds.

 For GNSS reflectometry, you need to set an azimuth and elevation angle mask.
 The azimuths are chosen to ensure that the reflected signals reflect off the surface of interest.